 We use your information for the following purposes:

-- communicating with you in relation to Pace, including any changes to your benefits and contributions and working with the Co-op to provide you with a copy of our pensioner magazine Evergreen (or its replacement) from time to time;
+a) communicating with you in relation to Pace, including any changes to your benefits and contributions and working with the Co-op to provide you with a copy of the Co-op’s pensioner magazine Evergreen (or its replacement from time to time);

 b) for general administration of Pace, including: to record and pay benefits; for actuarial valuations; for reviews we or our administrators conduct for statistical and reference purposes; and for other checks or administrative activities that may become necessary from time to time (like member tracing) should we happen to lose contact with you or to prevent fraud;